pfeodrippe/arrudeia/README.md

 ;; it will change the result of `give-money`
 ;; this enables you to do whatever your test needs for each step ;; see test `test-args-modification`
-;; BEWARE of duplicated steps (you could use the index for these cases)!
+;; BEWARE of duplicated steps (you could use the metadata :arrudeia/name instead)!
 (ar/register :t1 (transaction/request {:money "50"
                                        :sender :c1
                                        :receiver :c2})